 How to Make the Moving Process Enjoyable

-If you rented your own truck in order to move into your new home then you are probably to a certain degree dreading the fact that you are going to have to move all of your heavy belongs back and forth from the truck, and possibly up and down stairs.
+If you rented your own truck in order to move into your new home then you are probably to a certain degree dreading the fact that you are going to have to move all of your heavy belongings back and forth from the truck, and possibly up and downstairs.
 This a natural response to the work that is ahead of you, but if you plan it properly it doesn’t have to be a bad experience.

 To begin with when you are planning your move you want to get as many people as you can to help.
 The best way to go about doing this is not through the usual, “What are you doing next Saturday?” and then laying on the unsuspecting individual that a move is about to take place, but rather give people ample notice and sell it as a relaxed day to hang out, move and eat good food.
 By doing this, and most importantly giving people as much notice as possible, you should be able to gather together the most amount of people possible, which will help greatly in the moving process.
 If you can get 5 to 6 people to help, your entire move will fly by and no one will feel exhausted or worn out.
 However, if you can’t get that many people to help you out, don’t worry, just remember to take breaks, stay hydrated and be sure to eat something.